ksylvan/ansible-role-docker/README.md

 variable to `true` in order to use the `testing` repository instead of the `main` repository.

-Note: Fedora 24 currently needs to set SELinux to permissive mode till the interaction between Docker and SELinux are fixed.
+Note: Fedora 24 currently has problems with SELinux.
+This role will add a local policy in `/usr/local/selinux/` called `hack-docker` which fixes this.
+If you prefer not to do this, then set `docker_selinux` to
+`permissive` and the `hack-docker` policy will not be installed.

+See [Cannot start docker engine due to SELinux](https://github.com/docker/docker/issues/23981) for details.

 License
 -------